Smallpox and mpox vaccines: Canadian Immunization Guide

 Mpox

-Canada has been one of the countries affected by the 2022 multi-country mpox outbreak.
+Canada was one of the countries affected by the 2022 multi-country mpox outbreak.
 The 2022-23 mpox outbreak in Canada peaked around the end of June 2022 and was followed by a steady decrease in cases.
 Similar to other countries, gbMSM experienced a disproportionate burden of mpox in Canada (over 96% of all cases).
 Since December 31, 2023, Canada has continued to detect and report sporadic mpox cases, primarily among gbMSM, with sexual contact being the predominant mode of transmission.

 Refer to Epidemiological summary report: 2022-23 mpox outbreak in Canada and Mpox (monkeypox) for additional information.